calipho-sib/nextprot-docs/help/learn-developer-api.md

 Isn't that awsome :) ?

+If you make a viewer that you are proud of and want to make it publicly available, simply [let us know](mailto:support@nextprot.org).

 Happy programming!
-Note that if you make a viewer that you are proud of and want to make it publicly available, simply [let us know](mailto:support@nextprot.org).

 ### neXtProt viewers (soon integrated)
 More complex viewers can be seen in our [github](https://github.com/calipho-sib/nextprot-viewers) repository: